djeada/Coding-Interviews/README.md

 - "iostream" instead of "stdlib.h".
 - Assertions instead of console tests.
 - Vectors instead of bare arrays.
-- Iterators instead of int counter.
+- Iterators instead of int counters.
-- Collections implemented with classes.
+- Collections are implemented with classes.
 - Refrences instead of pointers.
 - Lambdas for private functions.
-- Stl pair instead of custom structs.
+- Stl pairs instead of custom structs.
 - <i>auto</i> keyword for type deduction.

-My improvements are only minor and can be further developed, especially with C++20.
+- My improvements are only minor and can be further developed, especially with C++20.

 Note:

-- not all problems from the book have solutions in this repository.
+Not all the problems from the book have solutions in this repository.
-- not all solutions in this repository are for the problems found in the book.
+Not all solutions in this repository are for the problems found in the book.

 <h1>
     Arrays</h1>